moh-dar709/CryptoTrader-CS2212/README.md

 Any of the following coins can be inputted: bitcoin, cardano, ethereum, eos, litecoin, solana, dogecoin, tether, polkadot, terrausd.

 For trading strategies to successfully work, please input: "Broker-1", "Broker-2", "Broker-3" "Broker-4" into the trading client box.
-For coin names, input coins in lowercase and seperated by a comma with no space in between them (i.e. "ehtereum,bitcoin").
+For coin names, input coins in lowercase and seperated by a comma with no space in between them (i.e. "ethereum,bitcoin").

 ### Broker-1 specializes in Bitcoin
 - Strategy-A uses bitcoin and cardano.